‘Teen Mom OG’ Feud: Amber Portwood Claims Farrah Abraham Is ‘Jealous’

 At that point, Abraham’s father stepped in to defend her against Amber Portwood but Portwood’s fiancé, Baier, intercepted him and reportedly pushed him into the audience.
 In turn, both Amber Portwood and Matt Baier were taken off stage by the Teen Mom OG security team.

 For the past several months, Simon Saran has taken aim at Amber Portwood and her co-stars numerous times.
 Most recently, he pointed out that the majority of the Teen Mom casts don’t actually work for a living.
-Instead, they live of MTV with no sign of a future career.
+Instead, they live off MTV with no sign of a future career.

 “All of a sudden everyone is buying a house,” Saran recently said of Portwood and Baier.
 “Everyone got their MTV bonuses and got no jobs!
 You actually need to have a job and do something with your life to have an office Matt!”